GilsonLabUCSD/pAPRika/docs/index.rst

 ******

-Binding free-energy
+Binding free energy
 ===================

-In the attach-pull-release (APR) method, a guest molecule is physically pulled out of the host molecule in a defined path by applying harmonic restraints.
-The binding free-energy is then computed in terms of the sum of the work required for (1) `attaching` restraints to the bound complex, (2) `pulling` the guest molecule out of the host molecule and (3) `releasing` the restraints of the unbound complex:
+In the attach-pull-release (APR) method, a guest molecule is physically pulled out of the host molecule along a defined path by applying harmonic restraints.
+The binding free energy is then computed in terms of the sum of the work required for (1) `attaching` restraints to the bound complex, (2) `pulling` the guest molecule out of the host molecule and (3) `releasing` the restraints of the unbound complex: